tanksdude/twin-stick-shooter-game-1/README.md

 But, the source code is here, so you can manually reverse the draw order if you want!...
 Though alpha still won't be interpreted correctly.

+The game also runs very slowly with ~1s of input delay, and I don't know what I'm doing wrong, because the same code has run just fine at other times.
+I'll blame Windows for being Windows.

 ## Getting Started

 ### Prerequisites